prithwirajbose/homecam/README.md

 # homecam
 **_Home Surveillance Camera app written in NodeJS for Raspberry Pi_**

 In order to use the app, create a `.env` file on the root folder of the app.
+Test.

 The `.env` should have following key-values:
 ```